P4R54/Pattern_Finding/README.md

-# Pattern finding in matrices
+# Pattern Finding In Matrices
-Code will genrate a random matrice , but you can use mat.txt as input
+Code will genrate a random Logical Matrice , but you can use mat.txt as input